Polaris-2 (Pukguksong-2/KN-15)February 2017 by Collin Meisel

 |Status/Number of Units||In development/Unknown|

 A modification of the KN-11 submarine-launched ballistic missile (SLBM),[ii] also known as the Pukguksong-1 (Polaris-1), the Polaris-2 is a road-mobile, solid-fuel, medium- or intermediate-range ballistic missile (M/IRBM) first tested by the Democratic People’s Republic of Korea (DPRK) on February 12, 2017.
+It was again tested on May 21, 2017.
 Cold-launched from a tracked Transporter Erector Launcher (TEL), the Polaris-2 can be launched from various terrain in as little as five minutes and has an estimated range of 1,200km.[iii]
 While the Polaris-2 is deemed nuclear-capable,[iv] the missile’s potential yield is unknown.
 The approximate yield of the nuclear warhead tested by the DPRK in September 2016, which DPRK spokesmen asserted could be fixed to a ballistic missile, was 10kT.[v]

 Click here to watch the first test launch of the Polaris-2 ballistic missile.